RMerl/asuswrt-merlin/README-merlin.txt

   - FIXED: Added missing iptables-save on ARM platform (AC56, AC68)
   - FIXED: nvram factory default reset would sometime fail on MIPS devices (N16, N66, AC66) (Patch by ryzhov_al)
+  - FIXED: Under a certain situation the router could lose track of whether an OpenVPN server/client instance was running or not.
+           This could result in the webui trying to restart it, and returning an error message because it was already running.
   - REMOVED: The Media server database location is no longer configurable, as we've switched to Asus's new automatic location selection.